vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 Start locally
 =============

-PagodaBox offers [Quickstarts](https://dashboard.pagodabox.com/apps/new?search=symfony) for various frameworks but I'd recommend not using any Quickstart that forks the Symfony core —  I think providing source code is a job best left to Composer.
+PagodaBox offers <a href="https://dashboard.pagodabox.com/apps/new?search=symfony" target="_new">Quickstarts</a> for various frameworks but I'd recommend not using any Quickstart that forks the Symfony core —  I think providing source code is a job best left to Composer.
 Let's create a skeleton app locally, and then push it to PagodaBox.

 ### Local Requriments

 This tutorial assumes you're using the standard Symfony stack:

 * Apache 2
-* PHP 5.3.3+ (as an Apache module and command line tool)
+* PHP 5.3.3+ (as an Apache module *and* command line tool)
 * MySQL (not sure about the min version)
 * Git (whatever is newest)
 * Composer (always the newest)

 Personally I use MAMP Pro to manage Apache/MySQL/PHP, but I've been meaning to switch to Vagrant.
-I use Pear to manage php extnesions, which requires [some extra config for MAMP](http://www.lullabot.com/blog/article/installing-php-pear-and-pecl-extensions-mamp-mac-os-x-107-lion).
+I use Pear to manage php extnesions, which requires <a href="http://www.lullabot.com/blog/article/installing-php-pear-and-pecl-extensions-mamp-mac-os-x-107-lion" target="_new">some extra config for MAMP</a>.
 I install Git with Homebrew and Composer uses it's own cURL method and self-update command.

 It goes without saying you're going to want to maximize parity between your local development environment and your PagodaBox production environment.
 Not just the core tools listed above, but also in the PHP extensions you use.
-This can be a slight pain (has been for me) because some extensions require building from source (like [intl](http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer)).
+This can be a slight pain (has been for me) because some extensions require building from source (like <a href="http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer" target="_new">intl</a>).

 Some extensions — like Xdebug — are best left off the production server but in general you should aim to ensure that boths stacks match with the same major version and hopefully minor version of each extension.